Warning

 Introduction

-The term ‘mine action’ refers to those activities which, together, aim to reduce the social, economic and environmental impact of landmines and ERW 1 including unexploded sub-munitions contamination.
-These activities comprise explosive ordnance risk education, survey and demining 2 , victim assistance, advocacy to stigmatise the use of landmines and support of a total ban on anti-personnel landmines, and stockpile destruction.
+The term ‘mine action’ refers to those activities which, together, aim to reduce the social, economic and environmental impact of explosive ordnance.
+These activities comprise explosive ordnance risk education, survey and demining[1], victim assistance, advocacy to stigmatize the use of landmines and support of a total ban on anti-personnel landmines, and stockpile destruction.
 However, mine action and its constituent activities cannot be addressed in isolation as there is significant overlap with complementary humanitarian and developmental programmes, and in some cases with peacekeeping and peace support operations.
 Mine action requires management planning at global, national and local levels, and involves international, national, commercial, NGO and military stakeholders operating under a variety of conditions.
 Thus, it is not possible, nor is it desirable, to establish a unique set of criteria which alone define mine action standards and guidelines.
-Instead, it is necessary to identify a framework of standards and guidelines which, together, harmonise the manner in which activities and tasks are conducted by the different organisations and agencies involved.
+Instead, it is necessary to identify a framework of standards and guidelines which, together, harmonize the manner in which activities and tasks are conducted by the different organizations and agencies involved.
 International Mine Action Standards (IMAS) provide this framework of international standards and guidelines.

 1. Scope

-This Guide defines the role of IMAS and establishes the guiding principles for their proper and appropriate use by national authorities, international organisations, donors and organisations involved with the planning and implementation of mine action activities at headquarters and field level.
+This guide defines the role of IMAS and establishes the guiding principles for their proper and appropriate use by national authorities, international organizations, donors and organizations involved with the planning and implementation of mine action activities at headquarters and field level.
 It also outlines the way in which IMAS are developed and maintained.

 A list of normative and informative references is given in Annex A. Normative references are important documents to which reference is made in this standard and which form part of the provisions of this standard.